 How Does Menopause Affect You Emotionally?

 Menopause is a transitional period and one which is accompanied by a number of changes.
 From an emotional perspective, it signifies the end of the fertility cycle and it can cause a number of mixed emotions.
 Many women who go through menopause suffer from depression and anxiety.
 They are more irritable, nervous and have a low-tolerance to stress.
 It is important to be aware of such changes and get the necessary help.

 What Are The Psychological Effects Of Menopause?

 The psychological effects of menopause are multiple, especially since one has to deal with so many changes at once.
 As it was already mentioned above, it is common for women to deal with anxiety and depression.
 One might also have feelings of low self-esteem, feeling more irritable and nervous.
 Women need proper support during menopause, in order to maintain emotional and psychological stability.

 How Long Do Menopause Mood Swings Last?

 The menopause mood swings can last as long as one makes the transition into this new period.
-However, these are often improved* as one begins to take hormonal supplements – once the hormonal levels are balanced, the menopause-related mood swings will disappear.
-If you have noticed that menopause has brought on mood swings, it is for the best to talk to your doctor about potential hormonal supplements you might be able to take.
+However, these are often improved as one begins to take hormonal supplements – once the hormonal levels are balanced, the menopause-related mood swings will disappear.
+If you have noticed that menopause has brought on mood swings, it is for the best to talk to your doctor about potential supplements like Nature’s Bounty Complete Menopause Support, which you might be able to take.